pbsladek/simple-cfn/README.md

 ##### Create / Update Stack
 * If the stack already exists, it Updates; otherwise, it Creates.
 * Monitors stack progress, logging events.
+* Can read parameters from json or yaml files.
 * Returns a Promise.
 Resolves when stack Create / Update is done, Rejects if there is an error.

 ##### Delete Stack